Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in Children's Health Studies: Data, Notation, and Preliminary Analyses

 Figure~\ref{fig:dlmwindows} shows results from the additive DLM analysis of the ACCESS data.
 We found suggestive evidence of susceptibility windows in weeks 29-33 for nitrate, in weeks 9-12 for OC, and in weeks 9-13 in sulfate.
 Susceptibility windows are defined as times when the pointwise 95\% confidence interval does not contain zero.
 There was moderate evidence of a cumulative effect, representing the change in birth weight associated with a one unit increase in exposure at every time point, for sulfate ($p$-value$=0.07$) but not for any other pollutant.

-An additive DLM is appealing because it is easy to visualize and interpret.
-However, standard DLMs do not allow for nonlinear associations or interactions between exposures.
-Nonlinearity can be added to the model by replacing the linear DLM a nonlinear DLNM.
-DLNM will not allow for interactions.
+An additive DLM is appealing because it is easy to visualize and interpret, but does not allow for nonlinear associations or interactions among exposures.
+An additive DLNM allows for nonlinear associations but not interactions.
 Moreover, the nonlinear extension makes identification of critical windows more complicated, as the definition of a window depends on the level of the exposure.